avidrucker/how-to-git/README.md

 1. Verified the installation by checking the Git version.
 1. Configured Git with your personal details.

-## 3. How to Clone a Repo
+## 3. How to Fork a Repo

 With Git installed and configured, it's time to dive into our project.
 Instead of starting from scratch, we're going to use an existing set of Tic-Tac-Toe instructions.
-This will give you practical experience with one of the most common Git tasks: cloning a repository.
+This will give you practical experience with a very common Git task: forking a repository.

+### What is Forking?
+Forking in Git means creating a remote copy of a pre-existing repository.
+This allows you to work on your own version of pre-existing code and files, make changes, and then sync those changes back to the original repository, if you so choose.
+This is particuarly useful for learning projects, and collaboration on larger projects.

+Before we start making changes, let's set up your own copy of the Tic-Tac-Toe instructions repository on GitHub.

+1. Open your web browser and go to GitHub.
+1. Log in to your GitHub account (or create one if you don't have it).
+1. Visit the Tic-Tac-Toe instructions repository.
+Replace yourusername with your actual GitHub username.
+1. Click the "Fork" button in the upper right corner of the repository page.
+This will create a copy of the repository under your GitHub account.

+Now, you have your own fork of the Tic-Tac-Toe instructions repository on GitHub.

+## 4. How to Clone a Repo

 ### What is Cloning?
 Cloning in Git means creating a local copy (i.e. download) of a remote repository on your machine.
 This allows you to work on projects, make changes, and then sync those changes back to the remote repository.